zoe-pith/pith-site/sections/about.md

 # about

 Anyone can host, and everyone should.
-Pith is an exercise in do-it-yourself hospitality: I sporadically serve a seasonal menu for six guests out of the apartment in New York City I share with my sweet partner Sarah.
+Restaurants are in the business of making great hospitality feel unattainable, but the best meals are always had at homes.
+Pith is an exercise in do-it-yourself hospitality: I sporadically host a dinner party for six guests out of my apartment in New York City.

-Sign up to receive weekly dispatches from my culinary adventures, notifications about future supper club availibility, and essential tools and tips for cultivating a welcoming home and an improvisational confidence in the kitchen.
+Sign up to for my mailing list to receive notifications about future supper club availibility, but more importantly, the essential tools and tips for cultivating a welcoming home and an improvisational confidence in the kitchen.

--Jonah Reider
+_Jonah Reider_

 # current menu
 Cold cucumber soup with sheep's yogurt